 Essential larval host for most banded skippers and satyrs

-Woodlands edge, breaks, fields, marshes, prairies and roadsides; Nova Scotia to Manitoba south to New Mexico and Florida.
+Woodlands edge, breaks, fields, marshes, prairies and roadsides; Nova Scotia to Manitoba south to Nevada and Florida.

 Clumping grasses like this are also known as bunch grasses.
 Use these grasses en masse mixed with meadow shrubs to provide ideal wildlife habitat.
 This kind of layout provides protective cover, quality nesting areas and food for birds and insects.